Practical use of variational principles for modeling water waves: Examples in shallow water

 and so on for any constraint we may think of.
 The $c_n$ are parameters at our disposal.
 We can choose them in a convenient way based on some mathematical and physical considerations.
 For example, imposing that the approximate equations derived must be linearly well-posed and/or have better dispersion relation properties.

 In the examples above, only some kinematic constraints (irrotationality, incompressibility, impermeability) were used.
-We could have also considered dynamical constraints based on, e.g., the Bernoulli equation, or other relevant dynamical equations.
+We could have also considered dynamical constraints based on, \eg, the Bernoulli equation, or other relevant dynamical equations.

 The relaxed variational principle provided a common platform for deriving several shallow water equations from the same ansatz in changing only the constraints.
 Beside the ansatz, no further approximation were made and the derivations required only some elementary algebra.
-Using more general ansatz --- i.e., involving more free functions and parameters --- one can introduce more constraints, if desired, and derives more accurate approximations.
-A simple example is given in Section \ref{secgenans} below.
+Using more general ansatz --- \ie, involving more free functions and parameters --- one can introduce more constraints, if desired, and derives more accurate approximations.
+A simple example is given in Section~\ref{secgenans} below.